 Cabbage, milfoil, coontail, chara — every kind of weed dies back in fall.
 But on most weedlines, a few hardy green plants remain through first-ice.
 The milder the winter, the thinner the ice and snow, the more weeds remain, some lasting until spring.
 Every year, the last green weeds remaining on key weedlines become important to a variety of fish, including bass, walleyes, pike, muskies, and panfish.
-During warm, mild winters, such as during the past few years, green weeds can hold bass and panfish all winter.
+During warm, mild winters, such as during the past few years, green weeds can hold bass and winter panfish all season.

 Most panfishermen realize that bull bluegills eventually inhabit shallow basins in winter, areas that bottom out between 20 and 30 feet in most cases.
 But the past few seasons served as perfect reminders that bluegills don’t necessarily inhabit those basins to the same degree every winter.
 In fact, if enough weeds remain green and lush in the 8- to 15-foot range, a majority of bluegills can find enough oxygen and forage to remain shallow all winter.
 And even during the harshest winters, green weeds are key to early-season and late-season panfish success through the ice.